 CARBON SEQUESTRATION: FIGHTING CLIMATE CHANGE ONE TREE AT A TIME

 The first automobile came to San Francisco in 1896.
-Ny 1930, when the Bernal Cut was completed, there were over 160,000 private cars in the city, and today there are close to 500,000 all producing carbon dioxide - the most common greenhouse gas.
+By 1930, when the Bernal Cut was completed, there were over 160,000 private cars registered in the city, and now in California there are more than 2 million cars, most producing carbon dioxide - the most common greenhouse gas.

-The Bernal Cut Restoration Project plants native trees like the California Buckeye, the Black Oak and the native Madrone.
-Their canopies also catch the fog and rain in the air and transfer it to the ground where their deep root bases help fight soil erosion on the steep hillsides of the Bernal Cut.
+The Bernal Cut Restoration Project plants native trees like the California Buckeye, the Black Oak and the Pacific Madrone.
+Their canopies catch the fog and rain in the air and transfer it to the ground where their deep root bases help strengthen and nurture the steep hillsides of the Bernal Cut.